MJoergen/nexys4ddr/dyoc/ep3_-_Memory/README.md

 error prone to use, and I therefore prefer to keep the read data and the write data as two separate ports.

+With two separate ports it is possible to read from and write to the memory simultaneously.
+However, we will not be using that possibility in this design, because the 6502 CPU does not support that.

 It is nice to leave the memory size programmable.
 This is accomplished by the use of *generics* in VHDL, see lines 15-19 in mem/mem.vhd.
 This is somewhat comparable to templates in C++.